-Student services and resources are available via phone, video chat, email and on the College of DuPage website during the COVID-19 pandemic.
+Student services and resources are available by appointment and walk-in, via phone, video chat and email during the COVID-19 pandemic.

 Hours of Operation